Education Loan For Abroad Studies

 - Repayment Holiday/Moratorium Period: It is a specified period during the loan tenure in which the borrower is exempt from making repayments.
 Loans with a moratorium period have a big plus, as you don’t have to worry about making repayments while you study overseas.

 - Margin Money: The amount that you need to pay from your own pocket while the rest is paid by the bank.
-If a bank offers a 0% margin, it means they’ll fund all your education expenses.
+If a bank offers a 0% margin, it means they’ll fund all your education expenses in the offered loan amount.
 Learn more in this blog.

 - Hidden Fees: There are numerous hidden fees that your lender might be charging you and when accumulated these will cost you a considerable amount, such as:

-- Cost of Credit Life Insurance: Some lenders make it mandatory for the applicant to go in for credit life insurance so that their loan amount is protected against any unfortunate eventualities.
+- Cost of Credit Life Insurance: Some lenders make it mandatory for the applicant to go in for credit life insurance with their education loan scheme so that their loan amount is protected against any unfortunate eventualities.
 If the premium amount is on the higher side then it eventually increases the cost of the education loan as well.

 - Mandatory Cross-Sell: Some lenders try to cross-sell other policies before sanctioning the education loan, even though it is not required on the applicant’s end.